-Emilie is a Licensed Clinical Marriage and Family Therapist (LCMFT) who joined Jonah Green and Associates in early 2018.
+Emilie Gomart is a Licensed Clinical Marriage and Family therapist (LCMFT) and a Sexual health and Sex therapist certified by the American Association for Sex Councelors and Therapists (AASECT).
+She joined Jonah Green in early 2018.
 Emilie’s expertise is in working with couples and families to improve their relationships and build more meaningful and more resilient bonds with each other.
 She has experience working with children and adolescents with a wide range of challenges, including depression, anxiety, ADHD, emotion regulation, behavioral concerns, bullying, grief, and loss.
 In her work with children and adolescents, she makes sure to support parents and strengthen parent-child bonds.
 Emilie has experience working with immigrant and multi-cultural families and is attuned to cultural differences in family dynamics.
 She can conduct therapy in French as well as Dutch.

 Between 2014 and 2016, Emilie worked as a therapist intern at Mary’s Center for Mother and Child in DC as well as at the Virginia Tech Family Services Clinic in Falls Church.
 Until 2013, Emilie ran her own private therapy practice in Haarlem, The Netherlands.